retrozinndev/colorshell/README.md

 You can do so by forking this repository, translating the shell in your fork and then opening a pull request to this repository, simple as that!
 (I'll create a more detailed guide for that soon)

+## ⚙️ Installation
+See the Installation Guide on [Wiki/Installation].

 ## 🛠️ Development
 This project uses `pnpm` to manage packages and running scripts.
 To build the shell, run a development build or make a release build, you can use the project's integrated scripts.<br>